Nonprofit Donations: 7 Tips to Drive Traffic to Your Forms

 4. Leverage Cross-Promotion Campaigns

 Cross-promotion campaigns are when you work with a similar organization (or several organizations) to promote both brands.
-It’s an easy way to expose your organization to a group of qualified people who are already interested in causes like yours and (hopefully) willing to donate.
+It’s an easy way to expose your organization to a group of qualified and passionate people who are already interested in causes like yours and are willing to donate.

 These kinds of campaigns can take any form.
 You might host a live event, organize a giveaway, or create a video series.
 Just make sure to share the campaigns with both audiences.